hbctraining/variant_analysis/lessons/file_formats_reference.md

 ##### Sequence `@SQ`

 This section of the header enumerates the sequence names (`SN`) included in the reference used for the alignment and their lengths (`LN`).
-One nice use of these fields, is if you ever have to evaluate the reference sequence used in an alignment, you can see which sequences were included in the alignment.
+One nice use of these fields is, if you ever have to evaluate the reference sequence used in an alignment, you can see which sequences were included in the alignment.
 This is particularly relevant if you make a custom reference.

 ##### Read Group `@RG`

 This section of the header provides the read group metadata.
-This can include information on the sample, platform used for sequencing, platform unit, etc. We will discuss read groups more when we discuss [read alignment](05_sequence_alignment_theory.md#short-read-alignment) and briefly when during [alignment processing](06_alignment_file_processing.md#pipeline-for-processing-alignment-file-with-picard) in case you need to add or alter a read group.
+This can include information on the sample, platform used for sequencing, platform unit, etc. We will discuss read groups more when we discuss [read alignment](05_sequence_alignment_theory.md#short-read-alignment) and briefly during [alignment processing](06_alignment_file_processing.md#pipeline-for-processing-alignment-file-with-picard) in case you need to add or alter a read group.

 ##### Program `@PG`

-This section will give you a history of the program names (`PN`) used to make the SAM file, the commands used (`CL`) and the version number (`VN`) of the programs used.
+This section will give you a history of the program names (`PN`) used to make the SAM file, the commands used (`CL`), and the version number (`VN`) of the programs used.
 This can be helpful when trying to recreate an alignment file if the alignment command isn't availible to you.

 ##### Comments `@CO`

 This section is rarely used and just contains comments regarding the alignment file.
-We will not be adding comments to our alignments, but once the SAM file has been converted to its binary equivalent (BAM), you can use `Picard` (a tool developed by the Broad Institute that we will use extensively in this workshop) to add comments using the [`AddCommentsToBam`](https://broadinstitute.github.io/picard/command-line-overview.html#AddCommentsToBam) package.
+We will not be adding comments to our alignments but, once the SAM file has been converted to its binary equivalent (BAM), you can use `Picard` (a tool developed by the Broad Institute that we will use extensively in this workshop) to add comments using the [`AddCommentsToBam`](https://broadinstitute.github.io/picard/command-line-overview.html#AddCommentsToBam) package.

 #### Alignment Section